Deep Face Recognition: A Survey: Diverse recognition scenes of deep learning

 \section{Diverse recognition scenes of deep learning}

-Despite the high accuracy in the LFW and Megaface benchmarks, the performance of FR models still hardly meets the requirements in real-world application.
-A conjecture in industry is made that “results of generic deep models can be improved simply by collecting big datasets of the target scene”.
+Despite the high accuracy in the LFW \cite{huang2007labeled} and Megaface \cite{kemelmacher2016megaface,nech2017level} benchmarks, the performance of FR models still hardly meets the requirements in real-world application.
+A conjecture in industry is made that results of generic deep models can be improved simply by collecting big datasets of the target scene.
 However, this holds only to a certain degree.
-Therefore, significant efforts have been paid to address these scenes by excellent algorithms with very limited data.
-In this section, we present several special algorithms of FR under different scenes, which are modified based on general solutions.
+More and more concerns on privacy may make the collection and human-annotation of face data become illegal in the future.
+Therefore, significant efforts have been paid to design excellent algorithms to address the specific problems with limited data in these realistic scenes.
+In this section, we present several special algorithms of FR.